-Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
-Hyperthyroidism occurs when the thyroid gland produces too much of the thyroid hormones.
+Hypothyroidism is when the thyroid gland does not produce enough thyroid hormones, whereas hyperthyroidism is when the thyroid gland produces too much.
+The conditions have different symptoms and causes.

 The thyroid gland is a butterfly-shaped gland at the center of the neck.
 It produces hormones that regulate the body’s metabolism.
 The main hormones the thyroid produces are thyroxine and triiodothyronine.

 If someone has a thyroid condition, it means their thyroid gland is not producing hormones as it should.